 In March, Serdar Berdymukhamedov succeeded his father Gurbanguly Berdymukhamedov as president following elections that were deemed neither fair nor free by international monitors.
 He failed to introduce any meaningful measures to address the deteriorating socio-economic, public health and climate change crisis.

 Repression of dissent

-The authorities continued to stifle peaceful expression of dissent or criticism.
+The authorities continued their relentless campaign to stifle all forms of peaceful dissent and public criticism.

 Freedom of expression

 The state controlled the flow of information, censoring any reporting on negative developments, such as economic hardship, shortages of essential food items, the impact of climate change, and Covid-19.
 Access to the internet was strictly limited to prevent people from receiving alternative information from abroad.
 Fergana Media reported in October that the authorities had blocked 1.2 billion IP addresses.
 Security services closely monitored the use of virtual private networks (VPNs) and proxy servers to clamp down on those who tried to circumvent state controls.
 They risked fines, detention and possible criminal prosecution.

 Independent journalist Soltan Achilova, who previously worked with Radio Free Europe/Radio Liberty, reported that security services were monitoring her closely and warning people she had interviewed about economic and social problems that she was working with organizations trying to undermine the state.